Djayden-R/Heating-Panel-Customisation/README.md

 ## Why did I make it?

 My parents asked me if I could make something that would automatically turn off a heating panel if it reached a certain temperature.
-So I started this project to make a device that would do that and integrated with Home Assistant (because why not?).
+So that is what I set out to make.

 ## How does it work